dotnet/arcade/Documentation/DependencyFlowOnboardingWithoutArcade.md

 > `powershell -ExecutionPolicy Bypass -Command "eng\common\sdk-task.ps1 -restore -task GenerateBuildManifest /p:PackagesToPublishPattern=e:\gh\chcosta\arcade\artifacts\packages\Debug\NonShipping\*.nupkg /p:AssetManifestFilePath=e:\gh\chcosta\feed2\manifest.xml"`

+Alternatively, rather than defining an explicit `PackagesToPublishPattern`, you can provide more control by adding a file named `eng\SdkTasks.props` to your repo which defines your repo assets (w/ metadata) for the manifest generation.

 ## Publish the manifest to BAR

 ### Publishing a single manifest